-This includes classrooms designed to implement Academic Curriculums to prepare our students for High School graduation and College.
+This includes classrooms designed to implement Academic Curriculum's to prepare our students for High School graduation and College.
 Includes Technology room and Library.

-Our Cafeteria and Food Service Center is designed to serve meals to students each day during school, after school. and summer.
-Breakfast, lunch, and supper.
+Our Cafeteria is designed to serve meals to students each day during school, after school. and summer.
+Breakfast and Lunch.

 Our activity spaces include our Gymnasium for sports training and fun activities, our Dance, Choir, Production, and Instrument rooms for performing arts training.